darshan45672/snake-game/README.md

 # snake-game
-this is a simple snake game using
+this is a simple snake game using C++.